Isoris/AperoQwen/content/about/header/index.md

 ---

 <!-- this is a subheadline -->
 I am happy to have you on my site, On the [blog](url= "https://qwentee.netlify.app/blog/") section you can find about my posts and blog series.
-Under the [Project](url= "https://qwentee.netlify.app/project/") section you can follow me in my works and hobbies.
+Under the [Project](url= "https://qwentee.netlify.app/project/") section you can follow my works and hobbies.

 I love sharing knowledge.
-I've just created this for this purpose.
-I hope you have a good time exploring the site and it's contents.
+I've just created the website for the purpose of sharing and entertainment. <br>  Have a good time discovering the site.